 Doing this yourself would be the equivalent of buying a new car in pieces and expecting to assemble the entire vehicle yourself, from the crankshaft up to the moon-roof.
 This is where you need to partner with the right firm, and the right kind of firm to succeed—more on this later in the article.

 Good integration means using SIEM as well as using EDR and Network Security techniques in ensemble.
 And in addition to the ability to remediate after the fact, one needs to be able to sandbox suspected applications, users and sites.
-Considering the complexity of modern cyber-attacks, especially those performed by well-organized and well-funded adversaries, a successful defense requires a holistic approach.When properly executed, the integration results in a finished puzzle, each tool representing a piece, which in turn enables the IR team to accurately complete the picture.
+Considering the complexity of modern cyber security solutions, especially those performed by well-organized and well-funded adversaries, a successful defense requires a holistic approach.When properly executed, the integration results in a finished puzzle, each tool representing a piece, which in turn enables the IR team to accurately complete the picture.

 Today’s Security Operations Centers often utilize SIEMs as their “single pane of glass” for incident response, and it is important that data from the endpoints is accessible and actionable in them.
 The endpoints also need to integrate with other security telemetry such as threat source services, reputation lists, intrusion prevention and detection systems, anti-virus, and firewalls.